ahmadjamalkta/inet-showcases/visualizer/routingtable/doc/index.rst

    :width: 80%
    :align: center

 Note that IP addresses are displayed above the nodes.
-This has nothing to do with the :ned:`RoutingTableVisualizer`, they are displayed because we configured it in :ned:`InterfaceTableVisualizer` to improve clarity.
+These annotations has nothing to do with the :ned:`RoutingTableVisualizer`; they are displayed because we configured it in :ned:`InterfaceTableVisualizer` to improve clarity.

 Here are the routing tables of the two hosts and the router, with the